|

 Copyright: 05/1951

 From Spy Fighters #2 - 6 pages - To feed anger at America, the Soviets created the idea of a US spy named Scoggins who was causing all sort of troubles in Iran.
 Scoggins was fake but then America decided to send in Clark Mason to make Russia think he was real.
+Click here to read the story.

-4 Nightmare In Tokyo Nightmare In Tokyo
+Nightmare In Tokyo

 Published by Atlas Comics